Credit and Debt Management

 Do you have other strategies for managing debt?

 Always borrow federal loans first if they are available.
-Also, your aid eligibility can be as a result of a combination of various loan types, including the Stafford Subsidized, Stafford Unsubsidized, and Graduate Plus loans.
+Also, your aid eligibility can be as a result of a combination of two loan types: the Stafford Unsubsidized and Graduate Plus loans.
 When you borrow, always borrow in this order:

 - Stafford Unsubsidized Loan: interest begins accumulating immediately although you are not required to pay it while in school.